Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 **Lecture:**

-- Resources 1&ndash;10 already provide content (some under an open licences) that can be used for creating the slides.
+- Resources&nbsp;1&ndash;10 already provide content (some under an open licences) that can be used for creating the slides.
 - Content to include in lecture or presentation:
-    - Different forms of data publication (see Resources 1&ndash;7)
+    - Different forms of data publication (see Resources&nbsp;1&ndash;7)
         - Standalone Dataset
         - Attachment to research paper
         - Data paper/publication
-    - Data Citaitons (see Resource 8)
+    - Data Citaitons (see Resource&nbsp;8)
-    - Licences for dats (see Resource 9)
+    - Licences for dats (see Resource&nbsp;9)
-    - Promote your data publication (see Resource 10)
+    - Promote your data publication (see Resource&nbsp;10)
     - Infrastructure
-        - Data repositories/Data registries/Research data centres (see Resources 11&ndash;20)
+        - Data repositories/Data registries/Research data centres (see Resources&nbsp;11&ndash;20)
             - discipline-specific
             - institutional repositories
             - general repositories
             - national & international repositories
-        - How to determine trustworthy repositories (see Resources 21&ndash;26)
+        - How to determine trustworthy repositories (see Resources&nbsp;21&ndash;26)
             - Criteria:
                 - moderation of deposit
                 - guarantee about sustainability